BenGothard/dunjy-krawl/README.md

 people and monsters instead of plain squares.
 It now includes multiple levels that loop endlessly, increasing difficulty each time you clear all stages.

+The interface has been overhauled with a vibrant retro theme powered by the "Press Start 2P" font and polished styling so the game looks as fun as it plays.

 The start screen now proclaims **"Dunjy Krawl: Epic Quest"**, inviting players to embark on an unforgettable adventure as soon as they load the page.